franco-a999/franco-a999/README.md

 ## Hi there 👋
+This is the first account for Franco, a web development student at triOS college!
+Here are a few details about what this project is all about!

+### 🔭 I’m currently working on ...
+1. getting better at code!
+2. getting used to memorizing helpful tips and tricks for various languages!
+3. my music!

+### 🌱 I’m currently learning ...
+1. HTML
+2. CSS
+3. JavaScript
+4. GitHub

+### 💬 Ask me about ...
+Genuinely anything music related.
+I went to school for it for a while so I think I'm confident with it hahah.
+* Don't ask me a lot about code because I know some stuff but will totally blank on most of it when put on the spot :/

+### 😄 Pronouns: ...
+He/Him.

+### ⚡ Fun fact: ...
+Even though I am Latino and my entire family + extended family love spicy foods, I can really only handle most mild hot sauces and will panic when fed soemthing with a lot of spice lmfao...

 <!--
 **franco-a999/franco-a999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.